Get involved with paddleboarding – also known as Stand Up Paddleboarding – one of the fastest growing water sports in the UK.

 It is always a good idea to try before you buy, especially if you wish to invest in a brand new paddleboard.
 It is worth hiring a paddleboard first to know you enjoy the activity, or finding a second hand board and paddle.

 You can take your paddleboard along canals, rivers and lakes in the UK.
-Inland waterways are calm and suited to beginners and those interested in leisurely paddleboarding.
+Many inland waterways are calm and suited to beginners and those interested in leisurely paddleboarding.
 If you are a more experienced and confident paddleboarder, the UK has some beautiful coasts too.

 On most inland waterways you must register or license a paddleboard with the navigation authority responsible for the waterway you intend to use.
 Navigation authorities typically offer licences for different time periods, often from as little as one day, through to a full year.
 Membership of some canoeing, rowing and sailing organisations includes a licence for access to some waterways.

 Britain's waterways are vital; together we can campaign for them now and for the future.